-It’s been almost 3 years since we made a real commitment to minimalist living and in that time we’ve definitely had our ups and downs.
+Since we made the commitment to minimalist living in 2012, we’ve definitely had our ups and downs.
 We’ve given boxes and bags of stuff to Goodwill only to see new stuff come in to replace it.
 We’ve sworn never to waste time only to get to the end of a day, a week, or a month and realize that we’ve given our most valuable asset to things we care nothing about.
 We’ve promised not to accumulate debt (and thankfully we haven’t) but boy have there been temptations along the way!
 In short, the journey toward a minimalist lifestyle is a very human one.

 Through these trials (and errors) I’ve found a good many things that really work in simplifying and bettering life.

 I recently read a blog about the definition of minimalism.
 The author was angry.
 He felt that minimalism was about living in a small space with very few possessions and attacked anyone who wasn’t taking this approach.
 I’ve said many times, minimalism is not just about your possessions (or lack thereof).
 It’s bigger than that.
 To be a true minimalist you must embrace a definition that works within your own life plan.

 2) Decluttering is VIP.